Luminarys/luminarys.github.io/posts/writing-a-bittorrent-client.md

 A better approach is to use non blocking connections with appropriate parsers.
 All connections are managed on a single thread or split across a few as needed.
 Peer messages can then be processed as event streams, with responses also queued as needed.
-This keeps state management simple and the client fairly performant.
+State management like this is simple and the client fairly performant.

 This does leave the question of how disk IO is done, since the main thread has to be non blocking.
 Clients handle this in a variety of ways.
 Synapse utilizes